grimy86/MASM-Assembly/Info/Architecture.md

 ### Instruction execution cycle
 - The CPU completes a predefined set of steps to execute an instruction.
 This is called the **fetch, decode & execute** procedure.
-  1. Fetch an instruction from the instruction queue
+  1. Fetch an instruction (in memory) from the instruction queue
   2. Decode the instruction and check for operands
   3. If operands are involved, fetch the operands from memory / registers
   4. Execute the instruction and update status flags